FaresHazem/Image-Processing-Final-Project/README.md

 - **Notebook/**: Folder for Jupyter notebooks used for testing and prototyping different parts of the pipeline.

 - **Report/**: Contains documentation, reports, and presentations related to the project.

+## Notebook on Kaggle

+You can view and interact with the project notebook on Kaggle: [Image Processing Final Project](https://www.kaggle.com/code/fareshazem/image-processing-final-project)